brainlife/warehouse/docs/_pages/customhooks.md

   nav: "docs"
 ---

 Life cycles hooks are the script used to start / stop / monitor your apps by Brain-Life.
-By default, it looks for executable installed on each resource in the PATH with names; `start`, `status`, and `stop`.
+By default, it looks for executable installed on each resource in the PATH with named `start`, `status`, and `stop`.
 Resource owner needs to make sure these scripts are installed and accessible by your apps.

+> For most PBS, SLURM, and vanila VM, resource owner can install [ABCD default hooks](https://github.com/brain-life/abcd-spec/tree/master/hooks).

 By default, `start` hook should look for a file named `main` to start your app.
-Therefore, the only file required to make your app runnable by Brain-Life is this `main` executable.
-Under most circumstances, application developers shouldn't have to worry about these hook scripts.
+Therefore, the only file required to make your app runnable by Brain-Life is this `main` executable on the root directory of the app's git repository.

-However, if your application requires some special mechanism to start / stop and monitor your app, you might need to provide your own hook scripts.
+Under most circumstances, app developers shouldn't have to worry about these hook scripts.
+However, if your app requires some special mechanism to start / stop and monitor your app, you might need to provide your own hook scripts.

 You can specify the paths to these hook scripts by creating a file named `package.json`